Surfboard Construction: What to Consider Before You Order

 S-Glass vs E-Glass

 You’ve probably noticed me hint at S-glass being stronger or my preferred cloth multiple times now.
-And the reason for that is because I’ve found that when combined with epoxy resin, it creates a surfboard that’s really the best of all worlds.
+And the reason for that is because I’ve found that when combined with epoxy resin and a PU blank, it creates a surfboard that’s really the best of all worlds.

 Epoxy is a stronger resin, but less rigid.
 It can bend without breaking, but it also bends easier than poly resin as a result.
-So the decks of boards made with epoxy and E-glass dent easier than poly and E-glass.
+So the decks of boards made with epoxy and E-glass tend to dent up quicker than poly and E-glass.

 I’ve found that pairing S-glass with epoxy solves this.
 You get a board that flexes like a traditional poly/E-glass board, but resists pressure dents and dings way better.